Catatonic Depression: Causes And Treatment

 Several symptoms can help you identify catatonic depression.
 Persistent feelings of sadness are often present, which may occur daily and happen several times a week.
 It may require psychiatric care.

-Other symptoms of catatonia may be shared with symptoms of depressive disorders.
+Other symptoms of catatonia may be shared with depression symptoms.
 For example, a loss of interest in activities that used to appeal to someone is a common symptom of depression.
 Problems maintaining an appetite or a persistent urge to eat can lead to sudden weight changes or other physical health concerns.
 Substance use, feelings of worthlessness and guilt, and trouble concentrating are other symptoms worth noting.
 Catatonic depression is also often associated with thoughts of suicide.

 Catatonic depression causes